-When patients visit their physicians, they generally trust that these highly trained professionals will be able to assess symptoms, order appropriate tests, and make an accurate diagnosis before recommending a treatment plan.
+When patients visit their physicians, they generally trust that these highly trained professionals can assess symptoms, order appropriate tests, and make an accurate diagnosis before recommending a treatment plan.
 Unfortunately, everyone makes mistakes.
-When a doctor fails to diagnose a medical condition, the mistake can sometimes be catastrophic for the patient.
+When a doctor fails to diagnose a medical condition, the error can sometimes be catastrophic for the patient.
 In some cases, the failure to diagnose can provide the basis for a medical malpractice lawsuit.

 Even the most highly trained and experienced doctors sometimes make mistakes, and not all medical errors can provide the basis for a lawsuit.
-In order to file a lawsuit, you must be able to prove that the failure to diagnose a condition resulted in harm to you.
-For example, if your doctor failed to diagnose sepsis and that resulted in the amputation of a toe or foot, then you have clearly suffered grievous harm, and you could possibly have the basis to file a lawsuit.
+To file a lawsuit, you must be able to prove that the failure to diagnose a condition resulted in harm to you.
+For example, if your doctor failed to diagnose sepsis resulting in the amputation of a toe or foot, you have suffered grievous injury, and you could have the basis to file a lawsuit.

 When evaluating your case, our failure to diagnose lawyers will consider whether the elements of medical malpractice are present.
 They are as follows:

 - There was a doctor-patient relationship (the physician owed a duty of care).

 - The patient suffered harm.

 - The harm was the direct result of the physician’s negligence.

 Before filing a lawsuit, we will consider whether the physician acted or failed to act in a way that a similarly trained physician could reasonably be expected to act.
 It should be noted that even competent doctors can make diagnostic errors sometimes.
 This is known as the standard of care.
 A breach in the standard of care could form the basis for a failure to diagnose a lawsuit.